Tips for Marketing Your Fundraising Program

 The Basics

 Some private companies spend millions of dollars on marketing, but you don't have to.
-Your first lesson is that as a benevolent organization, you can get a lot of
+Your first lesson is that as a benevolent organization, you can get a lot of publicity for free.

-publicity for free.
-Never hesitate to ask for free press, all they can do is say "no," and chances are, they'll say "yes."
+Never hesitate to ask for free press, all they can do is say “no,” and chances are, they'll say “yes.”
 You may not have the budget for big-time marketing/advertising like television and billboards, but then again, you may not need it.

 Marketing starts at a grass-roots level (although it doesn't end there).
 You presumably have a community in existence already, made up of your core group of activists, members and supporters, and this group is the first target of your marketing campaign.
 Make sure that everybody within your group's sphere of influence becomes aware of your fundraiser.

 This is usually easy enough to do, through things like take-home fliers, phone trees, emails and direct mails, and announcements in newsletters.
 Don't neglect this valuable core group, no matter how small, because they will deliver the greatest return on a percentage of people contacted basis.
-They may also be very useful in getting the word out to others outside of your sphere of influence.

 Outside of this in-group, but within your own community, simple outreach can be done through things like the following: